 Along with PCS season, summer is a vital time for those looking to buy or sell their home.
-Whether your family has outgrown your current home, are looking to buy for the first time or selling as you move on to a new duty station or transition to civilian life, an important first step is finding the right real estate professional for you.
+Whether your family has outgrown your current home or you are looking to buy for the first time…

 Start with personal recommendations – ask on Facebook who has bought/sold in your area and if they have someone they recommend.
 With the military community being relatively small, social media is a powerful way to amplify your usual word-of-mouth sources!
 Use personal recommendations to build a list of real estate professionals to check out.
 A good rule of thumb is to start with the three that are most frequently recommended – set up a time to interview them, check references and qualifications and go from there.